Spoilers for all works set prior to the end of Avengers: Endgame are unmarked.

 - Too Dumb to Live: Schneider openly calls Red Skull mad and didn't even realize that Schmidt is going to kill them while Hutter calling out the Skull even after his two colleagues have been killed.

 - You Have Outlived Your Usefulness: Schmidt killed them once he's able to produce Tesseract-powered weapons for himself.

 Colonel Ernst Mueller

 Appearances: Agent Carter

-Ernst Mueller was a Nazi German officer during World War II who was captured in the aftermath of the War and hanged for his crimes against humanity.
+A Nazi Wehrmacht officer during World War II who was captured in the aftermath of the War and hanged for his crimes against humanity.

 - Affably Evil: For a Nazi officer who is sentenced to be hanged, he's quite polite while talking to Chief Dooley.